Affiliate Marketing Downsides: Is It Still Worth It?

 Another factor to consider is that even when you make a sale, you only get paid once.

-This is relevant because so many services and apps are selling yearly subscriptions.
+This is relevant because many services and apps offer yearly subscriptions.
 Very few, if any, will pay you for the renewals.

 It’s also the case for returning customers.
 You might earn a commission on their first purchase, but you won’t for any further purchases the buyer makes.

-Lastly, even if you earn a commission, you can lose it if a buyer asks for a refund, which happens regularly.
+Lastly, even if you earn a commission, you can lose it if a buyer requests a refund, which happens frequently.

 Fluctuating returns

-But with affiliate marketing, one of the big downsides is that your income is never guaranteed month-to-month.
+However, one of the significant downsides of online marketing is that your income is never guaranteed from month to month.

 Depending on people to both click and buy products is not always going to happen.